holoviz/param/README.rst

 values, documentation strings, default values, etc., each of which is inherited from parent classes if not specified in a subclass.

-Param consists of three required Python files, with no external dependencies, and is provided freely for both non-commercial and commercial use under a BSD license.
+Param contains only two required Python files, with no external dependencies, and is provided freely for both non-commercial and commercial use under a BSD license, so that it can easily be included as part of other projects.

 Please see `param's website <http://ioam.github.com/param/>`_ for official releases, installation instructions, documentation, and examples.